jaldabaoth-code/Checkpoint-1/out/production/Checkpoint-1/README.md

 You have to divide the students in a class into two groups.
 Each student has a number and you want to use this data to assign them to either group A or B.

-Create a static method called *getGroup*, which takes in a student's number.
+Create a static method called *giveGroup*, which takes in a student's number.
 If this is even, return the character 'A', otherwise return the character 'B'.

 ### 3. Cleaning data